Dear Senior Band Members, We Miss You Already

-For our tribe, band kids always reign supreme—because if you can march backwards playing music and survive sight reading and summer camp, then, by George, we think you have a darn good shot at being amazing.
+For our tribe, band kids always reign supreme—because if you can march backward playing music and survive sight-reading and summer camp, then, by George, we think you have a darn good shot at being amazing.
 Because you already are.

 Class of 2020, you got this.
 You’re made of stern stuff.
 And this too will pass.
 But…I miss y’all anyway.
 For the record, I don’t miss the smell of old uniforms.
 Wait til you all see those new ones.